Trewan Hall: Sir Vyell Donnithorne Vyvyan

 Son of Rev Vyell Francis Vyvyan.
 Born 1826 and lived at Trewan.
 Matriculated from St John's College, Cambridge, 1845.
 He was Curate of Churchstoke, Montgomeryshire, 1854–1855.
 Rector of Winterborne Monkton, Dorset, 1855–1866.
 Vicar of Broad Hinton, Wilts, 1866–1877, and Withiel, Cornwall, 1877–1879.
 He married Louisa Bourchier of Brook Lodge, Dorset.
 On his death in 1917 his second son Richard, who was a major in the army, inherited Trewan.

 Richard Walter Comyn Vyvyan

 Richard Walter Comyn Vyvyan was born on 16 September 1859, at Monkton in Dorset.

 He was married Mary Foster, daughter of Edward Foster of Dowsby, Lincolnshire.
 He died on 10 September 1931 at age 71 and was buried at St Columb church.

 He was Justice of the Peace in Cornwall.
-He was Lt-Col In the Welch Regiment.
+He was Lieutenant-Colonel of 21st (Reserve) Battalion, Welsh Regiment, during World War I.

 Children of Richard Walter Comyn Vyvyan and Mary Foster were as follows: